 I’ve been retaining on to a secret so troubling that I assume it may almost be labeled as treason as a Brit.
-I assume scones are overrated.
-Yep, almost as stunning as admitting you don’t realize the words to Three Lions or never have visible an episode of Coronation Street; I firmly trust that the traditional, British teatime treat is absolutely overhyped, and I’m now not afraid to mention it.
-Okay, I am slightly afraid to mention it because my Cornish colleague cautioned I might be banned from getting into Cornwall for all time, and I love Cornwall.
-But consider it for a second; can you absolutely say, hand on coronary heart, that you love scones, which you get an overwhelming choice to eat the cream tea deal with?
+I think scones are overrated.
+Yep, almost as stunning as admitting you don’t realize the words to Three Lions or have never seen an episode of Coronation Street; I firmly trust that the traditional, British teatime treat is overhyped, and I’m now not afraid to mention it.
+Okay, I am slightly scared to say it because my Cornish colleague cautioned I might be banned from getting into Cornwall for all time, and I love Cornwall.
+But consider it for a second; can you say, hand on coronary heart, that you love scones, which you get an overwhelming choice to eat the cream tea deal with?
 The latest YouGov survey observed that along with Victoria sponge, scones had been considered the first-class, candy British meals.
 Above mince pies, above jam roly-poly…

 ABOVE BATTENBERG CAKE!